Todd Fleming Photography

 Where does the shoot take place?

-The majority of sessions take place in the studio located at 1115 East Main Street, Rochester NY.
-If your needs require something different, we are available to go on location for a small fee.
+That can be entirely up to you, with many sessions taking place in the studio ( located at 1115 East Main Street, Rochester NY ) If your needs require something different, we are available to go on location to your favorite area spots as well.

 What do I wear for my session?